 The ESU Academic Appeals Policy states that its purpose is “to ensure that due process is observed.”
 In order to make that assurance, we must process the appeal as expeditiously as possible, preferably within 25 working days.
 The term “working days” includes Monday through Friday within fall and spring semesters, and it excludes legal holidays, university vacation days, the period of final examinations, and intersessions.

 It is understood that the intent is to move the academic appeal procedure along as fast as is reasonably possible.
-When these appeal procedures requires an action that may not be accomplished within the prescribed time, SLIM’s director of program administration, in consultation with the SLIM Academic Appeals Committee, when appropriate, may extend the prescribed time if such an extension is requested before the expiration of the period originally prescribed.
+When these appeal procedures requires an action that may not be accomplished within the prescribed time, the regional program director, in consultation with the SLIM Academic Appeals Committee, when appropriate, may extend the prescribed time if such an extension is requested before the expiration of the period originally prescribed.

 As in the ESU Academic Appeals Policy, SLIM affirms that “it is not intended that an appeal shall fail or succeed upon a technicality.
 Therefore, all application of any part of this policy shall be equitable and reasonable.”